bromodachi/SimpleWebServer/ReadMe.md

 ### Background

-This simple server will only handle get request.
+This simple server will only handle get requests.
-For anything else, we will read the requests but not process the request itself.
+For everything else, we will read the requests but not process the request itself.
 You may be asking why and the reason is to keep things simple.
 I wanted to avoid parsing a byte to a JSON since there are many robust libraries that do this for you.
 To avoid using third party libraries, I opted to skip those implementations.